Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	customer data

 6. Fill in the blank: The decisions a security analyst makes can affect the organization that the analyst works for and other team members across the organization.
-These decisions also affect <---->
+These decisions also affect <---->.

+	The customers of the organization that hired the analyst

+7. A security analyst notices that an employee has installed an app on their work computer without getting permission from the IT desk.